Korea tensions ease slightly as US officials play down war risks

 "I am certain the United States will respond to the current situation calmly and responsibly in a stance that is equal to ours," he said.

-While backing Trump's tough talk, officials including National Security Adviser H.R.
-McMaster on Sunday played down the risk of the rhetoric escalating into conflict.
+While backing Trump's tough talk, U.S. officials including National Security Adviser H.R.
+McMaster played down the risk on Sunday of the rhetoric escalating into conflict.

 "I think we're not closer to war than a week ago, but we are closer to war than we were a decade ago," McMaster told ABC News' "This Week".